 “They’re already done.”

-Michael opens his mouth, then closes it again.
-He thinks of Rick, of his youth, his boundless energy, of the rainbow-pride flag that hangs in place of a window curtain.
+Michael opens his mouth, closes it.
+He thinks of Rick, of his youth, his boundless energy, the rainbow-pride flag in his apartment that hangs in place of a window curtain.
 He thinks of the night they first met.
 Michael had worn a too-tight paisley shirt, which pulled between his shoulder blades.
 Uncanny taxidermy fixtures jutted out from the wooden pillars overhead.
 Shot glasses sweated on the ebony bar.
 Rick stood in the center of the room, pretending to rope the mechanical bull with an invisible lasso.
 Watching him, Michael felt a judder within and placed a hand over his heart; he had forgotten what this muscle could do.
 Later, they kissed beneath the bristled snout of a boar, whose marble eyes kept vigil over the crowd.
 Rick tasted of pizza.
 In a faint Colombian accent, he asked, Top or bottom, Cowboy?

 “Will you get the light?” she asks.